Code-4-Community/lucys-love-bus-backend/scripts/seeding/readme.txt

 run "python llb_route_healthcheck.py".
 Ideally you should see the status codes of the routes that were called and the access tokens of all the test users in new_user_data.py.

 Note: some of this script relies on manual sql to get around some missing routes.
+Also this will erase all the data that is currently in the data base.
+Use this for local envs.

 Need to have: